Michoacán: Geography

-The state is located in the center west of the Mexican Republic, on the extreme southwest of the central highlands.
-It borders the states of Mexico, Querétaro, Guerrero, Guanajuato, Jalisco and Colima, with a 217 km coastline on the Pacific Ocean.
+Michoacán is located in west-central Mexico, in the extreme southwest of the central highlands.
+It borders the states of Jalisco, Guerrero, Estado de México, Guanajuato, Querétaro, and Colima, with a 217 km coastline on the Pacific Ocean.
 The state has a territory of 58836.95 km2, making it the sixteenth-largest in Mexico (exactly at the midpoint among Mexican states in area).
 It also has 1490 km2 of marine territory off its Pacific coast.

 The state is crossed by the Sierra Madre del Sur, the Trans-Mexican Volcanic Belt and the Inter-mountain Valleys region.
 The Sierra Madre del Sur crosses the state northwest to southeast for approximately 200 km in the southwest between the municipalities of Chinicuila and Arteaga along the Pacific Coast.
 It is considered to be a continuation of the Sierra Madre Occidental.
 Peaks in this range average about 2900 m above sea level, with the largest being the Cerro de las Canoas.
 The Trans-Mexican Volcanic Belt crosses the state from west to east toward the Toluca Valley and Valley of Mexico.
 This mountain range is marked by appearance of many volcanoes, active, dormant, and extinct alike.
 This system is subdivided into regions such as the Sierra de Tancítaro, Sierra de Periban, Sierra de San Angel and others.
 The best-known volcano in this region is the Paricutín volcano.

 The state has a large number of lakes, waterfalls, lagoons, hot springs, and a natural system of waterways, including parts of two of the country's largest rivers, the Lerma and the Balsas.
 These waterways are divided into three regions, called the North, Central and South.
 The North region includes the Lerma Basin.
 On the Lerma River is the Tepuxtepec Dam which has a capacity of 371 million m3.
 Rivers that empty into the Lerma in Michoacán include the Tlalpuhahua, Cachivi and Duero.
 Another river basin here is that of Lake Cuitzeo, which extends over an area of 3618 m2.
 The two main rivers that feed this lake are the Grande de Morelia and Queréndaro.